In-Context Multi-Objective Optimization: Discussion

 \textbf{Limitations.} Our study highlights two main axes.
 First, pretraining data composition: although synthetic GP corpora provide scale and control, they may miss salient real-world structure.
 Downstream performance is likely sensitive to GP kernel families and smoothness, input metrics (e.g., Mahalanobis/rotated anisotropy), multi-output correlations (coregionalization models), observation models (homo-/heteroscedastic noise, decoupled observations), and simple landscape priors (e.g., adding a quadratic ``bowl'').
 A systematic analysis that varies these ingredients would clarify how synthetic dataset design drives transfer.
 Second, inference currently assumes a discrete candidate pool, which can be restrictive in high-dimensional design spaces and in generative settings (e.g., \emph{de novo} drug design) where the action space is continuous or combinatorial.
 Nevertheless, in pool-based scenarios like high-throughput screening and library/catalog search, this assumption aligns with practice, and our method is highly effective.

 \textbf{Perspectives.} We envision a bright future for \method as a \emph{universal engine} for black-box optimization.
 The modular design invites extensions to black-box constraints, cost-aware and multi-fidelity settings, while retaining the single-pass interface.
 Beyond scalar observations, alternative data modalities, like preferential and multi-fidelity feedback, can also be incorporated with minor architecture changes.
 A key challenge is scaling to higher-dimensional spaces, with promising directions including factorizing the policy across input dimensions and moving from pool-based scoring to continuous policies or generative proposal mechanisms, in the spirit of amortized design networks~\citep{foster2021deep}.
+Efficient autoregressive mechanisms for transformer-based probabilistic models, such as the causal buffer of \citet{hassan2026efficient}, could further accelerate sequential proposal generation by avoiding context re-encoding at each step.
 Lastly, as mentioned above, further work will investigate how the composition of the synthetic pre-training corpus influences downstream performance, an important direction for improving robustness and out-of-distribution behavior of amortized BO policies.
 Together, these advances position \method to serve as a foundation model-style optimizer that transfers across domains, objectives, and design spaces with minimal per-task tuning.